 Regardless of whether it has a title or V5 registration document, any car you want to dispose of must be scrapped at an ATF (Authorised Treatment Facility).
 Sometimes referred to as scrap yards and breaker’s yards ATFs are the only choice when it comes time to scrap.
 It’s against the law in the UK to dispose of your car at an unauthorised site.
 Such activity is punishable by multiple fines of up to £5,000.

 The first step is to select an ATF close to your location then organise a convenient date and time for your car to be scrapped.
+Alternatively, use a scrap my car service like that provided by Car.co.uk.
 Within seven days of your car being disposed of, you’ll receive the Certificate of Destruction (COD).
 This important piece of documentation can only be issued by an ATF.

 When receiving your due payment, always ensure it’s made either via cheque or by bank transfer.
 You must never accept cash for your scrapped vehicle, this is also against the law if you are carrying out the transaction in either England or Wales.

 Scrapping cars is an eco-friendly solution to unwanted cars.
 An ATF should ensure your vehicle is disposed of properly, recycling wherever possible and lessening its negative impact on the environment.